Freeman Street station

 The Freeman Street station is a local station on the IRT White Plains Road Line of the New York City Subway.
 Located at the intersection of Freeman Street and Southern Boulevard in the Crotona Park East neighborhood of the Bronx, it is served by the train at all times, and the train at all times except late nights and rush hours in the peak direction.
+Departing passengers are asked to watch the gap upon leaving the train at this station.

 History

 Early history

 The first contract for the construction of a subway in New York, Contract 1, was executed on February 21, 1900, between the Board of Rapid Transit Railroad Commissioners and the Rapid Transit Construction Company, organized by John B. McDonald and funded by August Belmont, for the construction of the subway and a 50-year operating lease from the opening of the line.
 Contract 1 called for the construction of a line from City Hall north to Kingsbridge and a branch under Lenox Avenue and to Bronx Park.
 The initial segment of the IRT White Plains Road Line opened on November 26, 1904 between 180th Street–Bronx Park and Jackson Avenue.
 Initially, trains on the line were served by elevated trains from the IRT Second Avenue Line and the IRT Third Avenue Line.
 Once the connection to the IRT Lenox Avenue Line opened on July 10, 1905, trains from the newly opened IRT subway ran via the line.